Luck of the Index? How to Talk to Clients About Diversification

 Some say they would rather be lucky than good.
 We disagree.
 A good investment process that is objective, repeatable, and easy to understand is a more reliable way to help clients reach their financial goals.

-FTJ FundChoice helps advisors easily discuss diversification with clients and build portfolios that are designed to align with expectations, regardless of market scenario, through a unique investment process – MMS™.
+FTJ FundChoice helps advisors easily discuss diversification with clients and build portfolios that are designed to align with expectations, regardless of market scenario, through a unique, three-mandate diversification process.

-Click here to learn more about MMS™, today.
+Click here to learn more about the three-mandate diversification process, today.